datafilter/HalfKey/contributing.md

 ## Code

 Any suggestions and discussions are more than welcome!
 The more eyeballs the merrier.
+There is a lot that can be done to improve the css and usability of the PWA.

 I'd like to rely on this for a lifetime, and therefore prefer accretion-only changes.
 In other words, no edits as far as possible and only add new files.

-Preferably changes are in new implementations so that users don't experience the app constantly changing out under them.
-Any significant changes(like using different algorithm or framework) are to be made to [seperate variants of the PWA](/pwa/variants/) with the intent that when one is completed, it doesn't change except for security updates.
+Preferably, changes are new implementations, so that when one is completed, it doesn't change except for security updates.
+The intent is that users don't experience the app constantly changing out under them.
+New or [seperate variants of the PWA](/pwa/variants/) belong in one of these two paths:

-There is a lot that can be done to improve the css and usability of the PWA.
-I'd welcome any PR's that add content in a new directory in
 ```
 pwa >> variants >> yyymm_offline_description
 or